nathanbraun/nathanbraun-com/content/principles.md

 should make clear you're trying to understand their perspective.

 ## Designer vs Worker Level You.
-Think of yourself as a machine operating within a machine; and know you have ability to alter machines to produce better outcomes.
+Dalio recommends thinking of yourself as a worker operating in a machine that you've designed, and says it's important to distinguish between you as the designer of your machine, and you as a worker within your machine.

-*Distinguish between you as the designer of your machine, and you as a worker with your machine.*
+**"It's much more important that you are a good designer/manager of your life than a good worker in it."**

-*It's much more important that you are a good designer/manager of your life than a good worker in it.*
+That's not to say being a good worker isn't important (Dalio also says good work habits are way underrated), but it's not *as* important.

 > "To be successful, the "designer/manager you" has to be objective about what the "worker you" is really like, not believing in him more than he